novekm/amplify-with-terraform/sample-amplify-app/documentation/README.md

 ### Local Development

-1. Ensure that the Terraform configuration for the quickstart has been deployed
+1. Ensure that the Terraform configuration for the workshop has been deployed
 2. In deploying, you should have been sent an email with a **TOTP** (Time-based One Time Password) to your provided email addresses specified in **`main.tf`**.
 You'll need this to authenticate into the web application and AppSync GraphQL API.

 **Example:**